 Welcome to Maths

-Townfield Primary School!
+Mastery at Townfield Primary School!

 At Townfield Primary, we follow a Maths Mastery Approach using Maths No Problem.
 In every KS1 and KS2 classroom, the children are using textbooks and workbooks, which have been written to support teachers in all aspects of their planning whilst delivering Singapore Maths methods effectively.
 These ‘Maths No Problem’ resources are being fully supported by the Department for Education because ‘mastery’, the ability to understand fully a concept and being able to apply it within different situations, is part of the requirements of the new curriculum.
 The Maths No Problem primary school series has been created specifically for children living in the UK and is fully aligned to the 2014 curriculum.
 It provides all the elements that teachers need to teach Maths mastery with confidence.